Transfer of IP rights in Spain

 8. Which forms of licensing trademarks exist and which ones must be recorded in the trademark register to become effective (if any)?

-Trademark licenses do not need to be recorded to become effective (please see answer to Q10 below).
+Trademark licences do not need to be recorded before the SPTO to become effective, but it is recommended to do so (see Q10 below).

 9. Which formalities must be met to record a trademark licence?
 Which supporting documents are required?